Tuesday through Saturday 9am – 5pm

 When our center is closed, our trails are closed.

 Leashed, well-behaved dogs are welcome on Saturdays.
 Owners are responsible for cleaning up after dogs.

-While we do not charge an entry fee, donations are appreciated.
-Your donations enable us to maintain the trails and facility as well as staff the front desk, which determines our open hours.
+Admission is donation-based.
+While we do not have a set admission fee, please remember that your donations enable us to maintain the trails and facility as well as staff the front desk, which determines our open hours.
 Remember, when the center is closed, the trails are also closed.